Tonight

 Spherical ball of stars in the center of a dark sky with multiple stars around it.

-Tight cluster of dots of white light at center, diffusing out into blackness at the edges.
+Tight cluster of thousands of dots of white light at center, diffusing out into blackness at the edges.

 Bright white cluster of thousands of stars at center with smattering surrounding in black sky.